How To Choose (The Best) Dash Cam: 2026 Buying Guide

 Loop Recording

-Loop recording is an important feature that ensures old, irrelevant footage is overwritten with new footage – this helps with memory space management.
-However, it’s also important to ensure that your dash cam has measures in place to protect critical footage from being overwritten.
-Nexar connected dash cams provide unlimited cloud storage and automatic backing up of critical footage, protecting the footage from any loop recording that may otherwise occur.
+Loop recording is an important feature that ensures old, irrelevant footage is overwritten with new footage.
+This helps with memory space management.
+However, it's also important to ensure that your dash cam has measures in place to protect critical footage from being overwritten.
+Nexar connected dash cams provide unlimited cloud storage and automatic backup of critical footage, protecting the footage from any loop recording that may otherwise occur.

 FAQs